G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Introduction

 Among existing representations, 3D Gaussian Splatting (GS)~\cite{gaussiansplatting} offers a promising direction that can address both geometric sparsity and appearance deficiency.
 Unlike point clouds with binary occupancy, Gaussian primitives possess continuous volumetric attributes that encode both geometric structure and appearance properties.
 Residing in the same 3D coordinate frame as points, these attributes can transfer with less spatial misalignment than 2D-3D fusion~\cite{yu2024gaussian, Kweon2022Joint, mitigating, scenesplat}.
 However, optimization in GS often causes Gaussians to deviate from their initial positions~\cite{gaussiansplatting, scaffoldgs, guedon2024sugar, indoorgs}, creating a structural mismatch that prevents direct application of Gaussian attributes to point-level segmentation tasks.

 To address this challenge, we introduce Gaussian-to-Point (\textbf{G2P}), which augments input points with Gaussian attributes while preserving their original geometry.
-As illustrated in~\cref{fig:1}(b), G2P creates appearance-aware point clouds by augmenting the original geometric information $(\mu^{p}, c, n)$ with GS-derived attributes $(\Sigma, \alpha)$.
+Since 3D GS primitives are optimized for photometric rendering and can deviate from the underlying surface geometry, directly using Gaussians as segmentation inputs may blur structures and break point-wise correspondence.
+We therefore keep the original point clouds (with accurate geometry) as input and use GS-derived attributes (\eg, opacity and scale) only as auxiliary cues (\cref{fig:1}(b)).
 This enables accurate segmentation of geometrically ambiguous objects that baseline methods tend to misclassify.
-Our G2P operates through three key components: (i)~\textit{Gaussian-to-Point Feature Augmentation} establishes precise correspondences via distance-based matching that accounts for anisotropic Gaussian ellipsoids; (ii)~\textit{GS Primitives-guided Learning} transfers view-consistent material cues to mitigate the point-level geometric bias; and (iii)~\textit{Scale-based Boundary Extraction} exploits anisotropic distributions to generate edge-aware pseudo-labels.
+Our G2P operates through three key components: (i)~\textit{Gaussian-to-Point Feature Augmentation} establishes precise correspondences via distance-based matching that accounts for anisotropic Gaussian ellipsoids; (ii)~\textit{GS Primitives-guided Learning} transfers view-consistent opacity cues to mitigate the point-level geometric bias; and (iii)~\textit{Scale-based Boundary Extraction} leverages anisotropic Gaussian scales to localize object boundaries for sharper segmentation.

 We conduct comprehensive experiments on multiple benchmark datasets.
-Our G2P consistently outperforms existing methods overall without any auxiliary supervision and achieves significant improvements on geometrically challenging classes.
-In summary, our main contributions are as follows: \begin{itemize} \item We introduce G2P, the first approach that directly leverages aligned 3D Gaussian Splatting attributes for point cloud semantic segmentation. \item We leverage appearance information in the native 3D space, bypassing cross-modal fusion limitations through Gaussian opacity-guided feature distillation. \item We enhance segmentation accuracy via scale-based boundary extraction that leverages anisotropic Gaussian distributions. \end{itemize}
+Our G2P performs competitively with existing methods overall without direct 2D features or language supervision in the segmentation pipeline and shows consistent improvements on geometrically challenging classes.
+In summary, our main contributions are as follows: \begin{itemize} \item We propose G2P, a covariance-aware Gaussian-to-Point alignment that transfers reliable 3D GS attributes (\eg, opacity and scale) to point clouds while preserving point geometry. \item We distill opacity-derived visibility cues from Gaussians into a point-only backbone, enabling Gaussian-free inference and bypassing cross-modal fusion. \item We improve boundary delineation by leveraging anisotropic Gaussian scales as a complementary boundary cue alongside semantic boundaries. \end{itemize}